zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 ## Use Rebar to Start Up Three Nodes

 Now that Riak is built, we are going to use [[Rebar|https://github.com/basho/rebar]], a packaging and build system for Erlang applications, to get four self-contained Riak nodes running on your machine.
 Tomorrow, when you put Riak into production, Rebar will enable you to ship a pre-built Riak package to your deployment machines.
-But for now, we will just stick to the three nodes.
+But for now, we will just stick to the four nodes.
 To start these up, run "make devrel"

 ```bash
 $ make devrel